 Everyone recognizes the hum of a computer.
 The wheels clicking and noises of discs spinning are a familiar sound to almost anyone since the mid-1990s.
 Although these sounds and parts just seem to be a necessary component of the computer, in many cases they aren’t .
-The need for fans in computers is rapidly shrinking due to advancements in thermal design and performance leaps in on-chip, finless GPS.
+The need for fans in computers is rapidly shrinking due to advancements in thermal design and performance leaps in solid state technology.
 Fans and spinning devices are no longer required in operation, making computers more accessible to unique and nontraditional environments such as factories or naval ships.

 Moving Parts Fail: